uchicago-cs/cmsc23300/website/projects.rst

 Project 2: chitcp
 ~~~~~~~~~~~~~~~~~

+**WARNING: We are still updating this project for this year's edition of Networks.
+If you read the project specification and do any work on the project, you do so
+at your own peril.**

 In this project you will be implementing the Transmission Control Protocol, as
 specified in `[RFC793] <http://tools.ietf.org/html/rfc793>`__.
 However, instead
 of implementing it inside the operating system itself, you will be implementing